At a glance

 Properly set up and configured password strength meters can be a good way to easily communicate the requirements listed above to your users, and research has shown that good meters can assist users in choosing strong passwords.
 If you decide to use one, make sure it properly reflects what constitutes a strong or weak password.

-Advice from the Federal Trade Commission (FTC) also discusses these issues.
+Advice from the Federal Trade Commission (FTC) (external link) also discusses these issues.

-For more information on password strength meters, read this analysis from Sophos as well as the significant amount of research from Carnegie Mellon University.
+For more information on password strength meters, read this analysis (external link) from Sophos as well as the significant amount of research (external link) from Carnegie Mellon University.

 What should we do about password expirations and resets?